-I teach politics and international studies at Redeemer University College, a Toronto-area, publicly chartered, liberal arts university, where I am also Director of Redeemer’s Centre for Christian Scholarship.
-I fellow around a bit, including as an editorial fellow at The Review of Faith & International Affairs , and as a fellow at The Center for Public Justice (D.C.).
+I am an Associate Professor of Politics & International Studies (POLIS) at Redeemer University College (Canada), and founding-Director of Redeemer’s Centre for Christian Scholarship.
+I fellow around a bit, including as an editorial fellow at The Review of Faith & International Affairs.

-Before joining the ranks of the academic gentry, I taught English in Kobe (Japan), and worked for nearly a decade for Cardus on issues ranging from urban planning, to education diversity, to religious freedom.
-I’ve co-authored and co-edited a few small books, which you can find on my Amazon page here.
-My first scholarly monograph, The Religious Problem with Religious Freedom: A North American Case for Political Theology, is due out with the Routledge religion and politics series, edited by Jeffrey Haynes, in 2017.
+Before joining the ranks of the academic gentry, I taught English in Kobe (Japan), worked for nearly a decade in public policy for Cardus, and finished my PhD at the University of Bath (UK) under Scott Thomas.
+I’ve authored, co-authored, and co-edited a few books, which you can find on my Amazon page here.

 I am currently working on 3 books and one research project: a co-edited volume on Vatican foreign policy (Routledge, 2019), another co-edited volume on Abraham Kuyper’s Stone Lectures (IVP, 2020), a single-authored book tentatively titled Globalization and the Kingdom of God: An Introduction to Christian Realism for Terrifying Times (Eerdmans, 2020/2021), and a funded research collaboration with Kevin den Dulk and Dennis Hoover titled “Populists or Internationalists?
 Evangelical Tribes and Globalization.”